harrycornell/Research-Project/README.md

 ### 5.5 Graph Tea Writeup

 **Write up a little about Graph Tea.
 Then show a pic of the routes and cities in Graph Tea.
-This should be in section 6 since that is where we calculate the data to enter into Grpah Tea**
+This should be in section 6 since that is where we calculate the data to enter into Graph Tea**

 ## 6. Results